YunusKaptan/YunusKaptan/README.md

 ## C# Language Course

 I learned basic C# and advanced C# in this course.
 The course covered ADO.NET, Entity Framework, Design Pattern, Enterprise architecture.
 While following these lessons, I developed myself in C# by applying them in small projects.

+An advanced course that covers topics such as AOP(aspect oriented programming), dependency injection, SOLID principles, design patterns, database relations, SPA(single page applications) and many more.

+2 demo projects completed.

+Worked with C# and Angular (Typescript).

+Projects were created in accordance with the SOLID principles and Clean code.

+Handled database connection with Entity Framework to MSSQL(Microsoft SQL Server).

+Autofac dependency injection container was used to resolve the application's dependencies

 ## Software Developer Training Camp (C# + ANGULAR)